markbnc/passwordvault/README.md

 https://github.com/markbnc/passwordvault/releases/latest

-1. On Windows Unzip the package zip file into a directory
+1. On Windows Unzip the package zip file into a directory and on Linux or Mac untar the package compressed tar file.
 1. Change to the directory and double click the passwordvault-2.0.1.jar file
+1. The application will open up to the OpenVault Screen.
+   1. The first time the application is open there will not be any vaults in the Vault list
+   1. Create a new vault by selecting File > Create New Vault
+   1. Enter the information in the Create New Vault dialog.
+Remember the password.
+If you forget the password, the contents of the vault will not be accessible.
+You can specify a hint to help remember the password.
+The hint shows in clear text so it should not be the actual password.